Skip to content

 Lady Jane Grey cared for injured soldiers at Stamford Military Hospital | © National Trust Images/Robert Thrift

-The stories of nurses, munitions workers and mothers of soldiers are less well known than tales from the trenches, but they all played a vital role in the First World War and many of the special places we care for have First World War connections.
+The stories of nurses, munitions workers and mothers of soldiers are less well known than tales from the trenches, but they all played a vital role in the First World War.
+Many of the places we care for have connections to the First World War.

 A first-hand account of war breaking out